Associative subalgebras of low-dimensional Majorana algebras: The Norton-Sakuma Algebras

-\begin{lemma} Every associative subalgebra of $V_{6A}$ is at most $3$-dimensional. \end{lemma} \begin{proof} The result follows by a similar argument as the one used in Lemma \ref{most4B}, since $\frac{7}{5}$ is the smallest length greater that $1$ of an idempotent in $V_{6A}$ and $l(\id_{6A}) = \frac{51}{10}$. \end{proof}
+\begin{lemma} The dimension of every associative subalgebra of $V_{6A}$ is at most three. \end{lemma} \begin{proof} The result follows by a similar argument to the one used in the proof of Lemma \ref{most4B}, since $\frac{7}{5}$ is the smallest length different from $1$ of a non-zero idempotent of $V_{6A}$ and $l(\id_{6A}) = \frac{51}{10}$. \end{proof}